-Centre of the Cell are pleased to announce that planning permission has been granted for the construction of ‘Neuron Pod’, our new science education space.
+Centre of the Cell are delighted to announce that construction of ‘Neuron Pod’, our new science education space, has finished.

-Since opening in September 2009, over 135,000 young people and adults have participated in Centre of the Cell activities.
-The second Pod has been planned to address huge visitor demand, and will increase both visitor numbers and dwell time on site.
+Since opening in September 2009, over 180,000 young people and adults have participated in Centre of the Cell activities.

 Centre of the Cell’s Director, Professor Fran Balkwill said: “We are all very excited about Neuron Pod – this unique building will allow Centre of the Cell to fulfil its potential and offer so much more to our visitors.
 By providing an additional multi-functional space for live science shows, hands-on workshops, experiments, debates, films and exhibitions, we will continue to communicate the latest advances in medical research and maximise the number of people engaged with the subject.”

-Funders of the £1.8m Neuron Pod project include the Wellcome Trust, Barts Charity, the Wolfson Foundation, the Garfield Weston Foundation, Hobson Charity, Gosling Foundation and QMUL.
+Funders of the £2m Neuron Pod project include the Wellcome Trust, Barts Charity, the Wolfson Foundation, the Garfield Weston Foundation, Hobson Charity, Gosling Foundation and Queen Mary University of London.

 Professor Peter McOwan, Queen Mary’s Vice-Principal (Public Engagement and Student Enterprise) said: “The Neuron Pod will give us a new focus both for Centre of the Cell but also for public engagement at Queen Mary more generally, and I look forward to seeing the creative uses to which it is put.”